abel12-pro/H/README.md

 ## 🔭 Future Features <a name="future-features"></a>
 I am going to add excersie of the microverse.
-      1.portfolio
-      2.mobile app
-      3.personal website
+      1.update the look and feel
+      2.media queries to make the site responsive
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>
-contribution of the project adding html file, css file and linter to the project.
+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/abel12-pro/H/issues).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>